Nav-one/dzScript/README.md

 ## Notes

-You'll have to open the script as an Administrator and create some actions with Task Scheduler for this to work.
+You'll have to open the script as administrator and create some actions with Task Scheduler for this to work without all the annoying UAC popups.
-If you look at the code you could probably figure it out, i'll write the tutorial tomorrow or something.
+If you look at the code you could probably figure it out.

+I'll write the tutorial tomorrow or something lol